What`s new in colorectal cancer research?

 Chemoprevention is the use of natural or man-made chemicals to lower a person's risk of getting cancer.
 Researchers are testing whether certain substances such as fiber, minerals, vitamins, or drugs can lower colorectal cancer risk.
 Some studies have found that people who take multivitamins with folic acid (folate), vitamin D supplements, or calcium may have a lower colorectal cancer risk.
 Research into this question is now being done.
 Most experts say that people should not take large doses of vitamins or minerals unless they are part of a study or are under the care of a doctor.

 Most studies have found that a diet high in fruits and vegetables seems to lower colorectal cancer risk, as well as the risk of some other diseases.
 This hasn't been completely proven by all studies.
-But it is important that you eat enough servings -- at least 5 a day-- for many health reasons.
+But it is important that you eat enough -- at least 2 ½ cups a day-- for many health reasons.

 Studies are going on to look at how well current colorectal cancer screening methods work and to explore new ways to tell the public about the importance of using these methods.
 Only about half of Americans over 50 have had any colorectal cancer testing at all.
 If everyone were tested, thousands of lives could be saved each year.
 Meanwhile, new tests are also being developed.